 The coronavirus is raising Americans’ susceptibility to anxiety and depression and making more people anxious and depressed.
-That’s an inescapable conclusion from recent revelations about the mental health impact of COVID-19 and its rippling effects across American society.
+That’s an inescapable conclusion from recent revelations about the mental health impact of the COVID-19 pandemic and its rippling effects across American society.

 It’s not hard to see why the coronavirus is taking a toll on mental health and precipitating higher rates of depression.
 Fears of infection.
 Grief over loved ones who have died.
 Sudden job loss.
 Record levels of loneliness and isolation.
 Together, these factors make understanding clinical depression, its signs, and how to get treatment, of paramount importance to every American…